check-spelling-sandbox/hazelcast/docs/design/cluster/01-clusterservice-consistency-improvements.md

 When a slave starts its mastership claim, it sends a mastership claim operation to each of "non-suspected" member in its member list, younger than itself.
 As a response to mastership claim, members send their member lists.
-After collecting responses, mastership claiming member creates a new member list with a new version and finalizes the process.
+After collecting responses, the mastership claiming member creates a new member list with a new version and finalizes the process.
 It puts the members who accepted its mastership claim into the final member list.